julzaza/wildwitchherbs/_posts/2026-05-06-poison-as-protection.md

 ---
 layout: single
 title: "Poison as Protection: The Darker Side of Herbal Warding"
 excerpt: "Not all protection is gentle.
-Across folklore, certain poisonous plants were left at thresholds, planted near homes, or feared into obedience—warding through danger, toxicity, and the threat of crossing a line."
+Across folklore, certain poisonous plants were left at thresholds, planted near homes, or feared into obedience, warding through danger, toxicity, and the threat of crossing a line."
 description: "A folklore-rich exploration of toxic plants associated with boundaries, taboo landscapes, spiritual danger, and passive warding in folklore.
 From belladonna and monkshood to foxglove and lily of the valley, this guide examines how toxicity, fear, and taboo shaped herbal warding traditions."
 author: Wild Witch Herbs
 categories: [herbal-magic, folklore-ancestral]